IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_volume_group_storage_details.html.markdown

 - `remote_copy_relationship_names` - (List of strings) List of remote-copy relationship names in a volume group.
 - `replication_type` - (String) The type of replication(metro,global).
 - `state` - (String) The relationship state.
-- `sync` - (String) Indicates whether the relationship is synchronized.
+- `synchronized` - (String) Indicates whether the relationship is synchronized.